quickcoffee/coronavirusupdate/README.md

 Consequently I decided to create a R package to make it easy for anyone to scrape and access the data.
 In this repo every Wednesday a GitHub action is triggered to get the newest transcripts from NDR.de (as long as the website doesn’t change).
+For all non-R users you can also find the data as parquet file in `data/coronavirusupdate_transcripts.parquet`.

 ## Installation